Proverbs or Pythian Oracles? Sentiments and Emotions in Greek Sayings: Limitations

 \section{Limitations}

 This study is not without limitations.
-The presence of the same proverbs across different localities does not mean necessarily that sentiment is perceived in the same way.
+The presence of the same proverbs across different localities does not mean necessarily that sentiment and emotion are perceived in the same way.
 On the contrary, it suggests that sentiment and emotion may vary depending on the place, the background and the experiences of the peoples.
-This highlights, once again, the inherently subjective nature of interpreting proverbs.
-Additionally, while some proverbs can be considered `gold' and be very similar in all the different varieties (such in the Levehnstein distance setting that we used to map the proverbs), others can be similar in meaning but different in form; yet both types reflect the oracle-like nature of these sayings.
+This highlights, once again, the inherently multidimensional nature of interpreting proverbs.
+Additionally, while some proverbs can be considered `gold' and be very similar in all the different varieties, others can be similar in meaning but different in form; yet both types reflect the oracle-like nature of these sayings.
 Their evaluation, however, is necessarily filtered through our own subjectivity, since no objective truth can be applied in this context.
-Finally, it is important to note that we do not know the extent to which these proverbs are actively used today, leaving their current relevance somewhat uncertain.
+Another limitation concerns the geolocation of proverbs, because the 11K proverbs that are currently geolocated by \citet{Pavlopoulos2024}, leave areas with out any proverb for analysis (the gray regions in Figure~\ref{fig:emotion_distributions}).
+Future research however, could expand their list of geolocated proverbs, to include more areas.
+It is also important to note that we do not know the extent to which these proverbs are actively used today, leaving their current relevance somewhat uncertain.
+Finally, during groundtruth, polarity conflicts are treated here as a multi-label phenomenon, although in our methodology we note that they ideally should be handled differently.
+Current NLP studies rarely account for this type of subtle variation across categories, and while detection has been addressed individually, integrating it into evaluation remains an open challenge.